 - Providing guidelines for implementation of secure systems through design and ensuring compatibility of system components.

-Most system engineers also have several years of experience on top of their degree in areas such as information security, systems engineering, integration or systems architecture.
+Most systems engineers also have several years of experience on top of their degree in areas such as information security, systems engineering, integration or systems architecture.

-A career along the infrastructure pathway may include system engineer, and CompTIA Network+ can validate the skills needed in such a role.
-Most system engineers also gain experience as a programmer before moving into system engineering.
+A career along the infrastructure pathway may include systems engineer, and CompTIA Network+ can validate the skills needed in such a role.
+Most systems engineers also gain experience as a programmer before moving into systems engineering.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for system engineers was $86,510 in May 2016.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for systems engineers was $86,510 in May 2016.

-Want to become a system engineer?
+Want to become a systems engineer?
 Check out the new CompTIA Network+.